 Go over this with your friends and family, so they have a clear understanding of your whereabouts.
 Then, leave them another map with exactly where you plan to go or have them take pictures of your destination.

-Do you ever want to get away from all the commotion and stress of your daily grind?
-What sane person wouldn’t want to do that.
+Do you ever want to escape your daily grind’s commotion and stress?
+What sane person wouldn’t want to do that?

 Solo camping is probably the best way to recharge and unwind.
 It is like taking the most enormous deep cleansing breath ever.

-It can also be a little scary and force you to take mental and physical risks.
+It can also be scary and force you to take mental and physical risks.
 But this is how we learn to understand ourselves and figure some shit out.

-Imagine relying only on yourself and not having to consider anyone else’s needs.
+Imagine relying only on yourself and not considering anyone else’s needs.
 Doesn’t that sound amazing?
 Plus, solo camping earns you bragging rights; you can spin it any way you want.

 Tell your friends you fought off a bear with your multi-purpose tool.

 Do your homework on where you plan on camping.
-Know what the landscape is; are there rivers, lakes, waterfalls, steep areas, or cliffs where you will be going?
+Know the landscape; are there rivers, lakes, waterfalls, steep areas, or cliffs in the area?

-Call the ranger station to ask if you need a permit or reservations, also ask them the rules and regulations for camping in this area.
+Call the ranger station to ask if you need a permit or reservations.
+Also, ask them about the rules and regulations for camping in this area.
 Also, have them send you a map and any other helpful information.

 Let the forest ranger know about your solo plans.
 They will probably have some advice for you and ask you some questions.